MarkMoudy/coreos-docker-CI-demo/README.md

     $ etcdctl -v
     $ fleetctl -v
     ```
-3. Clone repo and CD to directory
+3. Clone repo and CD to directory: `git clone https://github.com/MarkMoudy/coreos-docker-CI-demo.git && cd coreos-docker-CI-demo`
 4. Generate new etcd cluster discovery token(**IMPORTANT** You must do this everytime you bring up a fresh cluster):

     ```bash